 Structural business statistics overview

-This article presents structural business statistics (SBS); these data describe the structure, main characteristics and performance of economic activities across the European Union (EU).
-While the statistics presented in this article are generally analysed at the level of NACE sections readers should note that structural business statistics are available at a much more detailed level (several hundred sectors).
+This article presents structural business statistics (SBS), which are used as a source of information to understand the detailed structure, economic activity and performance of businesses across the European Union (EU), its Member States and EFTA countries.
+SBS statistics are, in a broad sense, the aggregated datasets developed, produced and disseminated to support the decision making process of the policies related to the business sector in the EU and to monitor the impact of these policies, and to provide this information to the public, business and science.
+While the statistics presented in this article are generally analysed at the level of NACE sections, readers should note that structural business statistics are available at a much more detailed level (for several hundred activities).

 Structural business statistics can provide answers to questions on the wealth creation (value added), investment and labour input of different economic activities.
 The data can be used to analyse structural shifts, for example between industry and services, country specialisations in particular activities, sectoral productivity and profitability, as well as a range of other topics.
-Because they are available broken down by enterprise size class, structural business statistics also permit a detailed analysis of small and medium-sized enterprises (SMEs), which is of particular use to EU policymakers and analysts wishing to focus on entrepreneurship and the role of SMEs.
+Because they are available with an analysis by enterprise size class, structural business statistics also illustrate the relative role of large enterprises and small and medium-sized enterprises (SMEs), which is of particular use to EU policymakers and analysts wishing to focus on entrepreneurship and the role of SMEs and large enterprises in stimulating economic performance and job creation.
 Furthermore, structural business statistics provide useful background information on which to base an interpretation of short-term statistics and the business cycle.

-Services activities accounted for the two largest shares of the enterprise population within the EU-28’s non-financial business economy (industry, construction, distributive trades and non-financial services) when analysed at the NACE Rev. 2 section level: slightly fewer than 3 in every 10 (27.9 %) of the 22.4 million enterprises in the EU’s non-financial business economy were classified to distributive trades (motor trades, wholesale trade and retail trade), while just over one in six (17.5 %) were in professional, scientific or technical activities — see Figure 1.
-Many of these business services have benefitted from the outsourcing phenomenon, which may explain, in part, the structural shift towards services.
+Services activities accounted for the largest share of the enterprise population within the EU-27’s non-financial business economy when analysed at the NACE Rev. 2 section level for 2017: more than one quarter (25.9 %) of the 22.2 million enterprises in the EU’s non-financial business economy were classified to distributive trades (motor trade, wholesale trade and retail trade), while close to one in five (18.8 %) were in professional, scientific and technical activities — see Figure 1.
+Many business services have benefitted from outsourcing, which may explain, in part, the structural shift towards services.

-Among the NACE Rev. 2 sections in the non-financial business economy, manufacturing was the largest in terms of value added: 2.1 million manufacturing enterprises generated EUR 1 620 billion of value added in 2012, while providing employment for about 30 million persons.
-Distributive trades enterprises had the largest share of employment: these enterprises provided employment to 32.7 million persons and generated EUR 1 155 billion of value added.
-Professional, scientific and technical activities had the third highest value added but only the fifth largest workforce, behind administrative and support services as well as construction.
+Among the NACE Rev. 2 sections in the non-financial business economy, manufacturing was the largest in terms of value added: Over 1.9 million manufacturing enterprises in the EU-27 generated approximately EUR 1 820 billion of value added in 2017, while providing employment to 28.5 million persons.
+Distributive trade enterprises had the largest share of employment: these enterprises provided employment to over 28.7 million persons and generated EUR 1 159 billion of value added.
+Professional, scientific and technical activities had the third highest value added (EUR 561.6 billion) but only the fifth largest workforce (10.9 million persons), behind administrative and support services (13.6 million persons) and construction (11.5 million persons).

-Figure 2 contrasts the value added and employment contributions of the various sectors to the non-financial business economy.
-The industrial activities of mining and quarrying; manufacturing; electricity, gas, steam and air conditioning supply; water supply, waste and remediation contributed more in terms of value added than employment to the overall non-financial business economy, indicating an above average apparent labour productivity.
-This was also the case in some of the service activities, namely information and communication services, real estate activities, as well as professional, scientific and technical activities.
-By contrast, the construction sector and a number of services, notably accommodation and food services, administrative and support services (which includes cleaning and security services, as well as employment services such as the provision of temporary personnel) and distributive trades reported relatively low levels of apparent labour productivity.
-It should be noted that the employment data presented are in terms of head counts and not, for example, full-time equivalents, and there may be a significant proportion of persons working part-time in some of the activities covered; this may explain, at least to some degree, the relatively low levels of apparent labour productivity for some activities.
+Figure 2 contrasts the value added and employment contributions of the various sectors to the non-financial business economy totals.
+The industrial activities of manufacturing; electricity, gas, steam and air conditioning supply; water supply, waste and remediation and mining and quarrying contributed more in terms of value added than employment to the overall non-financial business economy, indicating an above average apparent labour productivity.
+This was also the case in some of the service activities, namely real estate activities, information and communication services, as well as professional, scientific and technical activities.
+By contrast, the construction sector and a number of services — notably administrative and support services (which includes cleaning and security services, as well as employment services such as the provision of temporary personnel); accommodation and food services; and distributive trades — reported relatively low levels of apparent labour productivity.
+It should be noted that the employment data presented are in terms of head counts and not, for example, full-time equivalents, and there may be a significant proportion of persons working part-time in some of these service activities, which may explain, at least to some degree, their relatively low levels of apparent labour productivity.

-Varying rates of part-time work also help explain, in part, the considerable differences in average personnel costs within the non-financial business economy of the EU-28, as shown in Table 3.
-Average personnel costs in the EU-28’s information and communication sector and the electricity, gas steam and air conditioning supply sector were around EUR 55 000 per employee in 2012, a level that was more than three times that for accommodation and food services and more than twice that for administrative and support services and distributive trades.
-The variation in average personnel costs was even more marked between EU Member States.
-For example, within the manufacturing sector average personnel costs ranged (among those EU Member States for which data are available) by a factor of 14, from a high of EUR 63 600 per employee in Sweden to a low of EUR 4 600 per employee in Bulgaria.
+Varying rates of part-time work also help explain, in part, the considerable differences in average personnel costs within the non-financial business economy of the EU-27, as shown in Table 3.
+Average personnel costs in the EU-27 peaked in the electricity, gas steam and air conditioning supply sector at EUR 58 800 per employee in 2017 and were only slightly lower for the information and communication sector (EUR 54 400 per employee).
+Average personnel costs for the electricity, gas steam and air conditioning supply sector were more than three times those recorded for accommodation and food services and more than twice those recorded for administrative and support services

 The influence of part-time employment is largely removed in the wage adjusted labour productivity ratio, which shows the relation between average value added per person employed and average personnel costs per employee (see Figure 3).
-This ratio was particularly high for the EU-28 for mining and quarrying activities (mainly due to a very high ratio for the extraction of crude petroleum and natural gas) and for electricity, gas, steam and air conditioning supply; it was also high for the capital-intensive sector of real estate activities.
+This ratio was particularly high (292 %) in the EU-27 for the capital-intensive sectors of real estate activities in 2017; it was also high for electricity, gas, steam and air conditioning supply (290 %) and mining and quarrying (260 %).
 The wage adjusted labour productivity ratio fell below 100 % in the small activity of the repair of computers, personal and household goods, indicating that average personnel costs per employee were higher than average value added per person employed.

-The gross operating rate shown in Figure 4 relates the gross operating surplus (value added less personnel costs) to the level of turnover and in this way indicates the extent to which sales are converted into gross operating profit (operating profit before accounting for depreciation or taxes).
-Due at least in part to the very high level of sales inherent in wholesaling and retailing, the EU-28 distributive trades sector displayed one of the lowest gross operating rates.
-Capital-intensive activities (such as real estate activities) tended to have high gross operating rates as the gross operating surplus by definition does not take account of financial or extraordinary costs related to capital expenditure.
+The gross operating rate shown in Figure 4 relates the gross operating surplus (value added less personnel costs) to the level of turnover and in this way indicates the extent to which sales are converted into gross operating profit (before accounting for depreciation or taxes).
+Due at least in part to the very high level of sales inherent in wholesaling and retailing, the EU-27 distributive trades sector displayed the lowest gross operating rate across NACE sections, at 5.1 % in 2017.
+Capital-intensive activities (such as real estate activities; 41.0 % in 2017) tended to have high gross operating rates as the gross operating surplus by definition does not take account of financial or extraordinary costs related to capital expenditure.

 Size class analysis

 Structural business statistics can be analysed by enterprise size class (defined in terms of the number of persons employed).
-The overwhelming majority (99.8 %) of enterprises active within the EU-28’s non-financial business economy in 2012 were micro, small and medium-sized enterprises (SMEs) — some 22.3 million — together they contributed 57.5 % of the value added generated within the EU’s non-financial business economy.
-More than 9 out of 10 (92.7 %) enterprises in the EU-28 were micro enterprises (employing less than 10 persons) and their share of value added within the non-financial business economy was considerably lower, around one fifth.
+The overwhelming majority (99.8 %) of enterprises active within the EU-27’s non-financial business economy in 2017 were micro, small and medium-sized enterprises (SMEs) — some 22.2 million — together they contributed 54.9 % of the value added generated within the EU’s non-financial business economy.
+More than 9 out of 10 (93.1 %) enterprises in the EU-27 were micro enterprises (employing less than 10 persons) and their share of value added within the non-financial business economy was considerably lower, around one fifth (19 %).

-The contribution of SMEs to non-financial business economy value added was lower than their contribution to employment, resulting in a lower level of apparent labour productivity.
-This pattern was particularly prevalent among activities such as manufacturing or information and communication services.
-However, it was also observed across most other activities, the exceptions were: administrative and support service activities; and electricity, gas, steam and air conditioning.
-As a result, large enterprises tended to record higher apparent labour productivity ratios than SMEs.
+The contribution of SMEs to total value added within the EU-27’s non-financial business economy was lower than their contribution to total employment, resulting in a lower level of apparent labour productivity; this situation was particularly clear in manufacturing and information and communication services.
+However, the exceptions were administrative and support service activities, as well as electricity, gas, steam and air conditioning

 Eurostat’s structural business statistics describe the structure, conduct and performance of economic activities, down to the most detailed activity level (several hundred sectors).
-Without this structural information, short-term data on the economic cycle would lack background and be hard to interpret.
+Without this structural information, short-term data on the economic cycle would lack context and would be more difficult to interpret.

 Coverage, units and classifications